rechs-c/mlx-openai-server/README.md

 This server implements the OpenAI API interface, allowing you to use it as a drop-in replacement for OpenAI's services in your applications.
 It supports:
 - Chat completions (both streaming and non-streaming)
 - Multimodal interactions (text, images, and audio)
-- Image generation with Flux models
+- Advanced image generation with Flux-series models
 - Embeddings generation
 - Function calling and tool use
 - Standard OpenAI request/response formats